ANG13T/fly-catcher/README.md

 ## Research Paper 🔬
 To get a more in-depth and technical overview of Fly Catcher, you can refer to this [research paper](https://github.com/ANG13T/fly-catcher/blob/main/assets/project_report.pdf).

+You can also read an article write-up I made about Fly Catcher [here](https://medium.com/@angelinatsuboi/detecting-hacker-aircraft-using-artificial-intelligence-ec249baa866b).

 ## Future Improvements 🚀
 - Enhanced UI features on the radar screen